 This raises the question: How do you do that?

-So far, these mythbusters have guided you away from the “easy work” of memorizing without mentioning the word “practice” (because I’m sure you “know” to do that already).
-But I did say that memorization is required.
+So far, these mythbusters have guided you away from the “easy work” of memorizing.
+But I’m only cautioning against tunnel vision and overreliance on it.
+I did say that memorization is required.

-If you want more specifics on memorization itself, check out this article.
+If you want more specifics on memorization itself, check out the article below.
 It will answer these questions:

-- What are some ways to solidify the information in your head?
+- What are 5 ways to solidify the information in your head?